venkat299/loss-landscape-project/final_report.md

 - Mean test accuracy for **SGD**: ≈ **0.9605** with mean test loss ≈ **0.1016**.

 On this problem and with the chosen hyperparameters, Adam is consistently closer to interpolating the dataset, while SGD sometimes converges to slightly less optimal solutions (especially when coupled with Tanh).

+To isolate the effect of explicit L2 regularization, we also train a subset of architectures with multiple weight-decay values and generate interpolation and random-slice loss surfaces over `(alpha, weight_decay)` and `(alpha, beta, weight_decay)`.
+These regularization-sensitive landscapes are summarized in `reports/regularization_study.md` and Appendix G.

 ### 3.2 Depth and width effects